Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Ancient theatre

-In Yesterday, Paul McCartney’s song echoes autobiographical snippets mould together the with wasted love life of the author’s quirky friend.
+In Yesterday, Paul McCartney’s song echoes autobiographical snippets mould together with the wasted love life of the author’s quirky friend.
 “Music has the power to revive memories, sometimes so intensely that they hurt”, he writes as his passion for aural prowess vibrates through the prose.
 Ironically, attachment and a mid-life crisis of the playboy plastic surgeon friend is fatal for the “number-two lover, rainy-day boyfriend, a handy partner for a casual fling”.
-His unsettled lifestyle was torn apart by a horrific book on Nazi concentration camps and finally, a woman he deeply fell in love after lost decades of superficial relationships.
-An Independent Organ is about a “lovesick” man choosing a brutal fate as the painful lies of his lover surface and his emotions become unbearable.
+His unsettled lifestyle was torn apart by a horrific book on Nazi concentration camps and finally, a woman he deeply fell in love after the lost decades of superficial relationships.

 jazz club Manhattan

-Nezu Museum’s hood is Murakami’s favourite stage.
+Nezu Museum’s hood is Murakami’s favourite stage and it is beautiful there.
 Taking over an aunt’s business in Aoyama and transforming it into a cosy bar and a home above, Kino saw an escape from his disappointing marriage and a job as a salesman.
 “Like dry ground welcoming the rain, he let solitude, silence, loneliness soak in.”
 A flare-up with a customer with whom he shares dark secrets follows by a series of unsettling events.
 An auspicious regular at his bar calms the fire of his destiny.
 As snakes encircle the house, it’s time to move.
 “But the movement of time seemed not to be fixed properly.
 The bloody weight of desire and the rusty anchor of remorse were blocking its normal flow.”

 Fall leafs at the garden in Japan